serverless/blog/posts/2017-12-13-announcing-first-cohort-serverless-champions-2017.md

 Early on, he started sharing successes (and failed experiments) on [ServerlessCode.com](https://serverlesscode.com/) to help others and push for a common set of practices.
 One of those practices is the Serverless Framework: a common language spec for multiple providers to smooth the way from idea to implementation.

 [Twitter](https://twitter.com/ryan_sb) | [GitHub](https://github.com/ryansb) | [Website](https://rsb.io/)

+# More info

+Huge congrats to our very first cohort of Serverless Champions!

+But they will certainly not be our last.
+Check out our [Serverless Champions](https://serverless.com/community/champions/) page for more info on the program.